hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-13-llm-as-an-oracle.md

 > Evaluation should be routed to the strategy that best matches the structure
 > of the task.

+Here is why that matters in practice.
+Later in this post, three agents fix the same N+1 query bug.
+Two of them change the query shape.
+The third wraps the buggy call in an `lru_cache` and looks correct — familiar technique, concrete code, a plausible performance story.
+A Judge scoring on presentation alone can be fooled by it.
+A Verifier running the test suite cannot.
+That gap between looking right and being right is the reason this router exists.

 That sounds obvious once stated plainly, but it is easy to violate in practice.
 As soon as a benchmark, agent workflow, or production evaluation pipeline standardizes on a single evaluator, it begins to treat fundamentally different